 The Computers list will show an icon next to the computer name with the platform and status indicated much like on Availability Maps.
-That is, Green are available, Red are in use, and Blue are offline.
-This means the listed User may either be logged in or the last person to use the system accordingly.
+That is, Green are available, Red are in use, Blue are offline, and Gray are in Maintenance.
+This means the listed User may either be logged in if In Use, or the last person to use the system if in other states.

 You can click any header item in the core pane to sort the list by that header.